 Shearing, Sorting and Packing Your Mohair

-- SHEAR by groups in age order – youngest first and end with older males.
+- SHEAR by groups in age order - youngest first and end with older males.
 Make every effort to avoid 2nd cuts (where the fibre is cut into 2 pieces) as this grossly devalues the clip.

 - SHAKE out second cuts and short hair

 - REMOVE grossly stained fleece (but only the really dark urine stains) and remove all artificial stains.
 These may be bagged separately but the value may be less than the levy.

-- REMOVE large thorns, leaves, pieces of hay, straw and baler twine
+- REMOVE large thorns, leaves, pieces of hay and straw

 - PACK similar fleeces together, compressed into BMM paper sacks and TIE securely with white natural fibre string.
 Do not overfill sacks or use cable ties.

 - BMM paper sacks are available from collection points and are pre-printed with headings for completion.
 Please PRINT clearly using an indelible pen on the sack.
-Use 2” letters for your name, membership number and grade or age of fleece (eg. kid, young goat, adult or 1st, 2nd, 3rd clip etc).
-Put the same info on a slip of paper inside the bag
+Use 2” letters for your name, BMM number (3 figure number) and circle grade or age of fleece (eg. kid, young goat, adult)

-- RECORD your bag info and total gross weight and send a copy with your fleece
+Make a copy of your bag information and total gross weight and send a copy with your fleece to your collection point.

-- USE polypropylene or other man-made string or cheap sacking and make sure no man-made baler twine offcuts are in your fleece.
-One small piece, accidentally in a TOP, will mean the loss of a buyer for good
+USE polypropylene or other man-made string or cheap sacking to store fleeces, and make sure no man-made baler twine offcuts are in your fleece.
+One small piece, accidentally in a TOP, will mean the loss of a buyer for good.

 PACK wet fleece – dry thoroughly before packing.